-16 Commission on Government Forecasting and Accountability, Illinois Revenue Volatility Study, Public Act 98-0682, December 31, 2014, p.
-66.
+14 Commission on Government Forecasting and Accountability, Illinois Revenue Volatility Study, Public Act 98-0682, December 31, 2014, p.
+66 (See Appendix C on p.
+55 for a regional comparison to other states).

-- What intercept of state revenues is necessary to pay required services, indebtedness and benefits so that essential government services can be provided and the municipality can maintain access to the municipal debt market at relatively low cost; - Whether arbitration (voluntary or mandatory) should be engaged in for contractual or labor disputes; - Whether services or costs of the municipality should be transferred to other governmental bodies; - Whether certain services should be consolidated with other governmental bodies or transferred to a regional authority; - Whether the municipality should be authorized to file for Chapter 9 proceedings under the Federal Bankruptcy Code; and - Whether, given the findings of LGPA, the municipality's plan of a debt adjustment can be prepackaged or prenegotiated.
+- Whether certain services should be consolidated with other governmental bodies or transferred to a regional authority; - Whether the municipality should be authorized to file for Chapter 9 proceedings under the Federal Bankruptcy Code; and - Whether, given the findings of LGPA, the municipality's plan of a debt adjustment can be prepackaged or prenegotiated.